santiago-cifuentes-acosta/personal-finances-app/README.md

 # personal-finances-app
 Idea for including time meassures into a banking app reflecting Pepe Mujica's quote "when you buy something you don't buy it with money but with the time of your life it took you to earn that money".
-The app also allows the user to record recurring expenses like gym memberships and savings folders, and to visualise how much money is not compromised
+The app also allows the user to record recurring expenses like gym memberships and savings folders, and to visualise how much money is not committed to savings folders.

 # Personal Finance CLI
 A simple command-line personal finance tracker written in Python.